umenzi/techtrix_gazebo_assignment/README.md

 # General Structure

-The repository consists of three different ROS packages:
+The repository consists of the following ROS packages:

 - `techtrix_gazebo` contains the different models and worlds of our simulation.
   - The environment is loaded in `techtrix.world`, in the `worlds` folder.